 The hermitage and the convent (restored from the remnants of buildings from the 17th century) are all of the 20th century, built in 1947, as well as this convent church in which we were sitting.
 However, it is in Duruelo where San Juan de la Cruz and Fray Antonio de Jesús, under the direction of Santa Teresa, founded the first convent of barefoot Carmelites.
 Even though the actual buildings are not that old, the spirit of the place is!
 Eventually it was to Mancera de Abajo, where that first foundation of friars moved.

-The priest also told us that if we wished a place to stay for the night we could inquire of the nuns in the convent.
+The priest also told us that if we wished for a place to stay for the night we could inquire of the nuns in the convent.
 We thanked him, but said we would be traveling onward to Mancera.
 What a friendly offer!
 I wish we had the time to stay!
-(We were meeting friends in two days in Salamanca to start the Via de la Plata).
+(We were meeting friends in two days in Salamanca to start the Via de la Plata so we needed to push onward).

 Alas, due to a lack of homework, we did not see it.
 The best I can offer you, fellow pilgrimage travelers, is my lesson learned and this reference from Google maps, local guides where we can all see what we missed: Ermita de San Juan de la Cruz.
 It would have been lovely to see it!